MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ## <a name="Actions"></a>Personalizing Actions

-Personalization lets you decide which actions to show on the action bar and on Role Centers and where to show them.
+Personalization lets you decide which actions to show on the navigation and action bars and on Role Centers and where to show them.
 You can show, hide, or move individual actions or action groups.
-Personalizing the action bar is done basically the same way as with other UI elements.
+Personalizing the navigation and action bars is done basically the same way as with other UI elements.
 However, what you can do with an action or group depends on where the action or group is located.
 The best way to find out is to enter personalizing mode and then let the arrowheads guide you.

 There are a couple terms that you should be familiar with to better understand action personalization: *action group* and *promoted category*.